getsentry/gitbot/README.md

   -v `pwd`:/app --rm -ti sentry-deploy-sync-hook
 ```

-## Rotate SSH key
+## Rotate secret

 Steps:

 - This [Notion page](https://www.notion.so/sentry/Bot-Accounts-beea0fc35473453ab50e05e6e4d1d02d) has information as to who has access to the bot account.
-- Request a new SSH key and place in your disk
+- Request a new personal access token
-- Call `./key_to_clipboard.sh -k path_to_kay`
+- Visit [Google Secrets](https://console.cloud.google.com/security/secret-manager?project=sentry-dev-tooling) and add a new version of the secret
-- Paste the contents of your clipboard into GCR and deploy the app
+- Update the version of the secret in the code, commit to `master`, build and deploy the app
-- Request for the old key to be deleted
+- Once you see things working you can request for the original one to be deleted
+- In Google Secrets you can disable or destroy the previous version of the secret

 ## Requirements